Home

 The courtroom said that a federal cap on candidates utilizing political contributions after an election to recoup private loans made to their campaign was unconstitutional.

-Chief Justice John Roberts wrote the 6-3 determination.
+Chief Justice John Roberts wrote the 6-3 resolution.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-Roberts concluded that the "provision burdens core political speech with out correct justification."
+Roberts concluded that the "provision burdens core political speech with out proper justification."

-In her dissenting opinion, Kagan criticized the bulk for ruling towards a regulation that she said was meant to combat "a special hazard of corruption" aimed toward "political contributions that can line a candidate's personal pockets."
+In her dissenting opinion, Kagan criticized the bulk for ruling towards a regulation that she mentioned was meant to combat "a special hazard of corruption" aimed toward "political contributions that can line a candidate's personal pockets."

-Kavanaugh echoed a decrease court opinion that went in favor of Cruz.
+Kavanaugh echoed a lower court opinion that went in favor of Cruz.

-"Such expressive acts are burdened when a candidate is inhibited from making a personal mortgage, or incurring one, out of concern that she will be left holding the bag on any unpaid campaign debt," the ruling added.
+"Such expressive acts are burdened when a candidate is inhibited from making a personal mortgage, or incurring one, out of concern that she might be left holding the bag on any unpaid campaign debt," the ruling added.

 Biden administration and marketing campaign finance watchdogs supported limits